WilmerU7899/github-tutorial/README.md

 * Congratulations you now have a github account!!!!

 **Setup your ide to your Github:**

+_Setting up your user info:_
 1. Go to [ide.cs50.io](http://ide.cs50.io/)
-2. If you haven't already done so click sign in or else skip this step
-3. When your in yor command line type `git config --global user.email "you@example.com"`
+2. If you haven't already done so click sign in or else skip this step 3.In your command line type `git config --global user.email "you@example.com"`
     A. **DO NOT COPY AND PASTE BECAUSE YOU NEED YOUR OWN EMAIL**
     B.  Don't forget the quotes
 4. Then type ``git config --global user.name "Your Name"``

+ _Generating and connecting an SSH key:_
+> An SSH allows you to upload your local (ide) to the remote (github) without the neccisity of having to sign in every time.

+1. Make sure that you're in your root directory.
+If you're not type `cd~` into your command line

 ---